apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 Ticket identifiers included in CAS log messages are typically sanitized and obfuscated prior to the logging task.
 In this release, this behavior applies to all ticket definitions that are registered with the CAS ticket catalog.
 The syntax of the obfuscated ticket in the log message is also slightly changed to hide a few more characters in the ticket identifier.

+### Passwordless Authentication

+[Passwordless authentication](../authentication/Passwordless-Authentication.html), when it comes to handling and suppprting delegation, is now able decorate the passwordless account with a list of authorized identity providers, and is able to handle auto redirects correctly when there are multiple candidate identity providers.

+### Refreshable JDBC/JPA Integrations

+CAS modules that offer an integration with a relational database, such as [JPA Service Registry](../services/JPA-Service-Management.html), are now extensively enhanced and tested to ensure the underlying components can correctly respond to *refresh* events, when the application context is reloaded once a property is changed.

 ### Simple Multifactor Authentication